The Masters of Professional Psychology requires completion of 96 units which must consist of:

 Clinical placements typically involve students providing face-to-face psychology services in spoken English.
 Applicants are encouraged to contact the program convenor if they are unable to provide psychology services in this format, but may be able to in other formats (e.g. in Australian Sign Language).
 We will work with you to investigate whether you can meet the program and Psychology Board of Australia requirements and whether there is a placement available that meets your needs.
 We encourage applicants to begin these discussions as early as possible, as they must be finalised before we will be able to offer you a place in the program.

-ANU is currently establishing this program and seeking to have it accredited by APAC .
-Once accredited, the program will provide the 4th and 5th year of university study in the 5+1 pathway to registration as a Psychologist.
+This program is accredited by APAC , and will provide the 4th and 5th year of university study in the 5+1 pathway to registration as a Psychologist.
 It will be the first program in Australia to combine the 4th and 5th years of study in the 5+1 pathway and was developed specifically to meet the requirements of students pursuing this pathway.

 Additional information for admissions purposes: